gdepeute/dae.notes/estaff.notes.md

   - Told him we don't include that in our dataset, but sent him python sample code using ArcGIS reverse geocoder.
   - Asked him that if it was a drop dead not having that, to let us know

+- Aravo pinged about "other customers" and accessing the old API
+  - Who are these customers?
+Thought CocaCola was the only customer?
 - Questions
   - Current payroll situation
   - India payment
   - USVP next steps - where is Cabo Matt?
   - Any contact from Shell?
   - Any update re: IQgeo?
+  - Any update OliverW?

 # EStaff 4/10/23